Jakov Lukarević (bishop): Early life

 Lukarević was born to a prominent patrician family from Dubrovnik.
-The exact date of his birth remains unknown, however, as he was consecrated a bishop in 1563 "in his 50th year", he was probably born somewhere around 1513.
-Jozo Sopta suggests that he joined the Franciscans in Dubrovnik as a child from where he received his education.
-Sopta further suggests that, as it was accustomed for talented boys to be sent to further education in Italy, Lukarević took the same path, and studied law and theology there.
+The exact date of his birth remains unknown; however, as he was consecrated a bishop in 1563 "in his 50th year", he was probably born around 1513.
+Jozo Sopta suggests that he joined the Franciscans in Dubrovnik as a child, where he received his education.
+Sopta further indicates that, as it was customary for talented boys to be sent to further education in Italy, Lukarević took the same path, and studied law and theology there.
 Provincial historian Lovro Cekinić commented that Lukarević was "well versed in canon law".
-Other historians, such as Sebastiano Dolci, Daniele Ferlati, and Benvenuto Rode also considered him to be an excellent jurist.
+Other historians, such as Sebastiano Dolci, Daniele Ferlati, and Benvenuto Rode, also considered him to be an excellent jurist.
 Therefore, Lukarević was often in the service of the Republic of Ragusa for resolving certain legal disputes.

-Lukarević served as a provincial of the Franciscan Province of Ragusa on three separate occasions; from 1544 to 1547; from 1550 to 1553 and finally from 1559 to 1562.
+Lukarević served as a provincial of the Franciscan Province of Ragusa on three separate occasions: from 1544 to 1547, from 1550 to 1553, and from 1559 to 1562.
 In one papal letter, Lukarević was referred to as a professor.
-The authorities of the Republic of Ragusa in order to nominate him for the episcopal post praised Lukarić as a well-educated friar who lived chastely, of great erudition and humbleness.
-Dolci mentioned Lukarić's one work Libri decretalium (Book of Decrees) which he saw in Daksa library near Dubrovnik.
-As with the French occupation of Ragusa the library was moved from Daksa to Dubrovnik, and his work was lost.
+The authorities of the Republic of Ragusa, who nominated him for the episcopal post, praised Lukarić as a well-educated friar who lived chastely, of great erudition and humbleness.
+Dolci mentioned Lukarić's one work, Libri decretalium (Book of Decrees), which he saw in the Daksa library near Dubrovnik.
+As with the French occupation of Ragusa, the library was moved from Daksa to Dubrovnik, and his work was lost.